-- 12. (1) Before determining whether to require an Official Member to take early retirement on medical grounds under section 12 of the Law, the Governor shall - (a) collect evidence to show that the Official Member's disability is preventing the required duties from being performed in a substantial way; - (b) advise the Official Member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and provide an opportunity for the Official Member to explain his position; - (c) provide a reasonable period of time, and reasonable amount of support for the Official Member to show that he is able to perform the required duties satisfactorily; - (d) if there is insufficient improvement, advise the Official Member that - (i) he will be required to appear before a medical board to have his disability assessed; and - (ii) if the board confirms the disability is permanent and likely to prevent the Official Member from satisfactorily carrying out his duties, the Official Member will be required to take early retirement on medical grounds; - (e) arrange with the Chief Medical Officer to convene a medical board and assess the Official Member; and - (f) ensure that the Official Member is advised in writing of the results of the medical board in a timely manner. - (2) If after the process specified in paragraph (1) has been completed, the Chief Medical Officer confirms that the disability is permanent and likely to prevent the Official Member from satisfactorily carrying out his duties, the Governor may retire the Official Member early under section 12(2) of the Law. - (3) Upon deciding to retire an Official Member early under paragraph (2), the Governor shall, at the earliest opportunity -
+- 12. (1) Before determining whether to require an Official Member to take early retirement on medical grounds under section 12 of the Law, the Governor shall - (a) collect evidence to show that the Official Member's disability is preventing the required duties from being performed in a substantial way;

-- (a) notify the Official Member that he is being retired early on medical grounds under the terms of his employment agreement; and - (b) provide the Official Member with three months' notice of the retirement.
+- (b) advise the Official Member of the concerns (both orally and in writing) including providing the Official Member with a copy of the evidence collected, and provide an opportunity for the Official Member to explain their position; - (c) provide a reasonable period of time, and reasonable amount of support for the Official Member to show that the Official Member is able to perform the required duties satisfactorily; - (d) if there is insufficient improvement, advise the Official Member that - (i) the Official Member will be required to appear before a medical board to have their disability assessed; and - (ii) if the board confirms the disability is permanent and likely to prevent the Official Member from satisfactorily carrying out their duties, the Official Member will be required to take early retirement on medical grounds; - (e) arrange with the Chief Medical Officer to convene a medical board and assess the Official Member; and - (f) ensure that the Official Member is advised in writing of the results of the medical board in a timely manner. - (2) If after the process specified in paragraph (1) has been completed, the Chief Medical Officer confirms that the disability is permanent and likely to prevent the Official Member from satisfactorily carrying out their duties, the Governor may retire the Official Member early under section 12(2) of the Law. - (3) Upon deciding to retire an Official Member early under paragraph (2), the Governor shall, at the earliest opportunity - (a) notify the Official Member that the Official Member is being retired early on medical grounds under the terms of the Official Member's employment agreement; and - (b) provide the Official Member with three months' notice of the retirement.